judahr31/pc_part_object_detection/README.md

 # YOLO PC Part Detector

 ## About
-Last year, I had the opportunity to take a coding class in my school.
+In 2021, I had the opportunity to take a coding class in my school.
 We learned Python and created simple games with the Turtle module.
 I always wanted to learn how to program but never really got the chance to.
 I took this as the perfect opportunity.
 Besides for what we did in class, I went on my own working on personal projects, such as a space invaders game, and watching tutorials about learning Python.
 It brought me to where I was before I started this project: able to write lengthy and complicated scripts on my own.
 I did not really know much about computer vision and AI.
 I knew what the concepts were but I never actually had any experience.
 As I was brainstorming ideas, I looked to my right and saw my PC.
 I thought to myself about how people new to PC building might confuse parts with each other or just do not know what they are.
 So I decided my project would detect PC parts.